vuedx/languagetools/extensions/vscode-vue/readme.md

 This extension provides detailed token and scope information which can be used to create better VS Code themes.
 Find more details on [project wiki](https://github.com/znck/vue-developer-experience/wiki/Theme-Guide).

+## How to get help

+Have a question, or want to provide feedback?
+Use [repository discussions](https://github.com/vuedx/languagetools/discussions) to ask questions, share bugs or feedback, or chat with other users in the Preview.
+The VueDX team will respond as often as possible, but we also welcome you to share your experiences and help others in the community.

 ## Support